Ida’s impact from the Gulf Coast to Northeast — by the numbers

 3 days — Ida went from a mass of showers to a strong Category 4 hurricane

-In a warming world, it is expected that more tropical systems will feed off warmer water to undergo rapid intensification, defined as at least 35 mph gain over 24 hours.
-Ida turned from showers to a monster 150-mph hurricane in three days.
+In a warming world, it is expected that more tropical systems will feed off warmer water to undergo rapid intensification, defined as at least a 35 mph gain over 24 hours.
+Ida turned from showers to a monster 150 mph hurricane in three days.
 In its final day over water, Ida gained 65 mph, tying it with Humberto in 2007 for the most significant intensification burst into landfall, according to the Associated Press.

 Six — Number of states where tornadoes touched down

 Tornadoes are a typical aspect of tropical systems, especially when storms come out of the Gulf of Mexico and meander over land afterward.
-At least six states, stretching from the Mississippi coast to Cape Cod, saw tornado touchdowns.
+At least six states, stretching from the Mississippi coast to Cape Cod in Massachusetts, saw tornado touchdowns.
 Several people were injured in Alabama shortly after landfall.

 On Sept.
 1, Ida’s remnants delivered a regional tornado outbreak to the northern Mid-Atlantic.
 Several tornadoes in this part of the event were unusually strong for tropical remnants, probably in part due to the storm transitioning to an extratropical system featuring a warm front and a cold front.